quibitai/ET_Pine_RAG/README_PROGRESS.md

 This document tracks the progress of our Retrieval-Augmented Generation (RAG) chatbot application.

+## Latest Update - v1.1 Release

+The ET Pine RAG application has been updated to version 1.1.
+This release includes:

+- **UUID Validation Fix**: Fixed UUID validation in the `enhanceAttachmentsWithMetadata` function to prevent "invalid input syntax for type uuid" database errors
+- **Improved Document ID Extraction**: Enhanced the methods for extracting document IDs from attachments
+- **Better Error Handling**: Added more robust error handling and validation for attachment metadata processing
+- **Enhanced Logging**: Improved diagnostic logging for attachment processing issues

 ## Completed Phases

 ### Phase 1: Setup & Model Integration ✅